How to Make Money with a Small Blog

 With a small blog, it’s also important to focus on the right types of affiliate programs.
 Specifically, it helps to promote products or services that generate a significant payout for each conversion.

 For example, Amazon’s affiliate program is extremely popular, but the commission rates are very low.
-If you’re promoting a $25 product and you earn 3% for each sale, you’ll only make $0.75 from each conversion.
+If you’re promoting a $25 product and earn 3% for each sale, you’ll only make $0.75 from each conversion.
 You’ll need a lot of blog traffic to make a significant amount of money this way.

-You can also earn a high amount per conversion by creating your own products or by offering a service related to the topic of your blog.
+You can also earn a high amount per conversion by creating your own products or offering a service related to the topic of your blog.

 The most profitable approach will usually involve a few different monetization methods.
-For example, you could create your own products and also promote other non-competing products as an affiliate.
+For example, you could create your own products and promote other non-competing products as an affiliate.